Viewable With ANY Browser

 Almost all newsgroups are organized by subject.
 Newsgroups fall into several categories.
 The "big 8" (Usenet) have prefixes of comp.* (computer), sci.* (science), soc.* (society), news.* (newsgroups as the subject of conversation), talk.* (discussion groups), rec.* (recreation and hobbies), humanities.*, and misc.* (miscellaneous).
 These Usenet newsgroups are generally carried by most (if not all) news servers and are considered by some as the official newsgroups.
 These are the ones that require a formal action to create.
 The alt.* category include commercial and pornographic newsgroups as well as those with too limited an audience to justify the formal creation of a new Usenet newsgroup.
 Then there are national and local newsgroups, such as ca.* (Canada, California), austin.* (in Texas), etc. Finally, some computer companies maintain their own news servers with their own public newsgroups, relating to their products.

 For a newsgroup to be a medium for informative and enjoyable discussion, certain conventions should be followed.
 While occasional violations of these rules are often ignored, repeated abuse of a newsgroup can lead to all kinds of unpleasant reactions.
 In some cases, messages have been posted with forged headers to cancel an abuser's messages — not merely the abusive messages but all messages from that individual.
-In other cases, complaints have been made to an abuser's ISP.
-If an ISP ignores such complaints in the case of serious abuse of a Usenet newsgroup, the administrators of other news servers have even resorted to blocking all messages originating from the server of the uncooperative ISP (the dreaded "Usenet death penalty" or UDP).
+Complaints can be made to an abuser's ISP, which might cancel the abuser's account.

 Also see Netiquette Guidelines (RFC 1855).